 Unfortunately, Segoe isn’t available for sale.
 But if you’re a Windows user, there is a sub-family of Segoe called Segoe UI that you can use right now for free.

-Both Myriad and Segoe UI are closer to the design of Frutiger Next, the more modernised version of Frutiger.
-And both take things a step in the friendlier direction, with features like the rounded dot in the lowercase ‘i’ and the more curved stroke in the uppercase ‘Q’.
+Myriad is closer to the design of Frutiger Next, the more modernised version of Frutiger, and Segoe UI falls somewhere between Frutiger Next and Neue Frutiger.
+Both take things a step in the friendlier direction, with features like the rounded dot in the lowercase ‘i’ and the more curved stroke in the uppercase ‘Q’.
 Segoe UI is also optimized for user interfaces (UI) so its letterspacing is a bit wider.

 So, if you want a more affordable, slightly friendlier version of Frutiger Next, then Myriad Pro is a decent alternative.
 I myself love Myriad Pro.
 In fact, the headings in this blog are set in Myriad Pro Condensed.

-I would not, however, recommend Segoe UI as a general-purpose alternative to Frutiger.
-It is awkward to use for anything other than user interfaces.
-And if you do want to use it, you’ll have to make a bunch of manual tweaks (like tighter letterspacing) and this might be too much of a hassle for most people.
+And if you’re a Windows user, then you could just go ahead and use Segoe UI instead.
+However, you will have to make a bunch of manual tweaks (like tighter letterspacing) and that might be too much of a hassle for most people.

 Free alternatives